MU-PING/MU-PING/README.md

 ## I'm a Developer, Student and Gamer!!

-- 🎓 Focus on Computer Vision and Reinforcement Learning
+- 🎓 Focus on Machine Learning - Computer Vision and Reinforcement Learning
 - 💻 I’m currently learning SE and Cooking 🤣
 - ⚡ I play games and go to the GYM very often
 - 🌏 Try to experience life in your own way

 ### **Programming Language**

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)